derat/ascenso/README.md

             *   `tr` - Number field containing points awarded for top-roping the route.

+### `users` collection

+*   `<uid>` - Document containing information about a user.
+    *   `name` - String field containing the user's name, e.g. "Some Climber."
+    *   `climbs` - Map field containing information about completed climbs.
+Keys are route IDs.
+Values are 0 for not climbed, 1 for lead, or 2 for top-rope.

 ## Cloud Functions

 In the `functions/routes` directory, deploy the function: